christian-fei/0xNaN.github.io/source/about-me/index.markdown

 ###Hi!
 I'm Vincenzo di Cicco *aka* **NaN**
 I am an italian student of Informatic Engineering at Third University of Rome.
 I like to develop FOSS and keep me updated about this world.
-My principal language is C/C++ but I know other technology like PHP, Java, and now I'm learning Python.
+My principal language is C/C++ but I know other technology such as PHP, Java, and now I'm learning Python.

 <div style="clear:both"/>